Get information on what a colonoscopy is, how you have it and what happens after it.

 You usually have a colonoscopy as an outpatient in the endoscopy department at the hospital.
 You wear a hospital gown and might also wear paper shorts with an opening at the back.

-You are offered medicine to make you drowsy (sedation) and painkillers.
+Your doctor will offer you a medicine to make you drowsy (sedation) and painkillers.
 You have these as injections into a small tube (cannula) in your vein.
 Some hospitals use gas and air (Entonox).
-This is a fast acting pain relief breathed in through a mouth piece.
+This is a fast acting pain relief that you breathe in through a mouth piece.

 Colonoscopies can be uncomfortable but shouldn't be painful.